• Skip to main content

 • Students pick out a numbered popsicle stick when they walk into class that corresponds to a seat number

-• Students draw a colored tile that assigns them to a grouping of desks
+• Students draw a colored tile that assigns them to a table

 • Students grab a Starburst out of a bag as they walk into class.
 The color they chose corresponds to a table group.